dylanviyar/CymbiotikaInterviewAssessment/AnalysisOverview.md

 # 5. Data Visualization

-One can utilize Business Intelligence visualization tools such as Tableau to easily understand our findings and better communicate analysis with stakeholders.
+Business Intelligence visualization tools such as Tableau can help us easily understand our findings and better communicate analysis with stakeholders.